L0G1C/Hello-Trumpy/readme.txt

 API, and place it in the upper right hand corner of every page on the Admin Dashboard.

 Features great, inspirational quotes such as:
-''"My whole life is about winning.
+>"My whole life is about winning.
 I don't lose often.
-I almost never lose."'
+I almost never lose."
-'"I love the poorly educated."'
+> "I love the poorly educated."
-'"I have a great relationship with the blacks."'
+> "I have a great relationship with the blacks."
-'"I'd like to use really foul language.
+> "I'd like to use really foul language.
 I won't do it.
-I was going to say they're really full of s**t, but I won't say that."'
+I was going to say they're really full of s**t, but I won't say that."

 == Installation ==